 Develop daily strategies that support adequate rest and restorative self-care, such

-Develop layers of support systems, including family, friends, support groups, and
+Develop a support system that includes family, friends, support groups, and online

 and meditation.
 Talk with your healthcare provider about gentle physical exercise

 options, such as Tai Chi or other soft martial arts.